joelhawksley/identity/components/slides.md

 # [fit] Standards

-^ The reality is that we regularly do things in our templates that we’d never do in a Ruby class
+^ We regularly do things in our templates that we’d never do in a Ruby class

 ^ PAUSE